 The auction house im Kinsky is located directly in Vienna's baroque centre, where the aristocratic families had their splendid palaces built in the course of the 18th century.

-The Palais Kinsky, also known as Palais Daun-Kinsky, has a special place among the Baroque palaces of Vienna.
-It is one of the most beautiful and impressive of the secular buildings within the city and makes such an impression because of its position right on the Freyung, a square in the heart of the city.
+Palais Kinsky, also known as Palais Daun-Kinsky, has a special place amongst the Baroque palaces of Vienna.
+It is certainly one of loveliest and most elegant secular buildings in the entire city and is impressive for its prestigious location directly on the Freyung, in the first district.

-Auktionshaus Kinsky has now been on the first floor of this magnificent building for 20 years.
-Along with a first-class selection of artworks and antiques, it is the historic rooms that provide the perfect location for the auction house.
-Not only the auctions and regular opening night events, but also the many other cultural events make Auktionshaus im Kinsky one of the cultural hubs at the heart of Vienna.
+The auction house im Kinsky has had its home on the first floor of this superb building for 20 years now.
+Along with a first-class selection of artworks and antiques, it is these historic rooms that provide the perfect setting for the auction house.
+Not only the auctions and regular vernissages but also many other cultural events make the auction house im Kinsky a cultural hub in the heart of Vienna.